-What is XHTML? (click any heading below to return here)
+What is HTML5? (click any heading below to return here)

 You will begin markup practice with this lesson, learn important terms that will be needed for the remainder of the course, and be introduced to markup standards.